AWS-Security-Portfolio/serverless-security/README.md

 ## Overview

 In this lab, you built a secure serverless application on AWS using Lambda, API Gateway, DynamoDB, Amazon Cognito, and AWS WAF.
 You configured authentication and authorization with Cognito user pools, protected your API with WAF, and implemented fine-grained IAM policies.
 The lab demonstrates best practices for securing serverless apps.

 ---

+## Real-World Risk

+In modern cloud applications, securing serverless APIs is critical to prevent unauthorized access and data breaches.
+This lab addresses real-world risks such as unauthorized users invoking backend Lambda functions, which could lead to data exposure or manipulation.
+It mitigates common web exploits like SQL injection and cross-site scripting by integrating AWS WAF as a protective firewall.
+The use of fine-grained IAM roles ensures least privilege access, limiting the potential attack surface by restricting permissions only to what is strictly necessary.
+Additionally, securing API Gateway endpoints with Cognito authentication and JWT tokens prevents public exposure of sensitive resources, safeguarding both the application and its data from malicious actors.

+---

+## What I Built

+- A secure serverless API application using:
+  - AWS Lambda (Python/Node.js) running backend code.
+  - API Gateway serving RESTful endpoints with Cognito-based JWT authentication.
+  - DynamoDB NoSQL table for data persistence with scoped access.
+  - AWS WAF protecting API Gateway from common web exploits.
+  - IAM roles with least privilege scoped to Lambda and DynamoDB.
+- Comprehensive documentation including architecture diagram, code, and test screenshots.

+---